The Barbershop Can Save Your Life

 “I want to thank Shawn for saving my life,” he proclaimed.
 All of the other patrons stopped what they were doing and turned towards the man.
 “If not for him, I would be dead right now.”

 He went on to explain that he was dealing with some serious emotional issues in his life – job loss, a broken relationship, financial trouble – and was at his wit’s end.
-As he sat alone in his house with a loaded gun in his hand, he felt compelled to call the barbershop.

 The phone rang a few times before Shawn answered.